 Oh!
 Have I mentioned yet that I bought a Cricut Explore Air 2?
 Oh my … it’s amazing.
 I bought a rose gold version from Joann Fabric & Craft store that came with some extras.
 I’m having SO much fun with it!
 I am now making my own designs (as you can tell from this post) and it’s really powerful.
 You can expect to see a lot more projects that involve the Cricut in some way in the future, as well as more cut files!

-Rolled Paper Flower Step-By-Step Tutorial
+How to Make Paper Peonies: Step-By-Step Tutorial

 UPDATE: In July 2017 I updated this file to include the circle at the end, which helps finish off the flower and keep it all neat and tidy.
 You will not see that end circle reflected in my images or the video, however, as they were all taken before I modified it.
 But I have updated the directions in this post to account for it.